Republic P-47 Thunderbolt

-The Republic P-47 Thunderbolt is a World War II-era fighter aircraft produced by the American company Republic Aviation from 1941 through 1945.
-It was a successful high-altitude fighter and it also served as the foremost American fighter-bomber in the ground-attack role.
-Its primary armament was eight .50-caliber machine guns, and it could carry 5-inch rockets or a bomb load of 2500 lb.
-When fully loaded, the P-47 weighed up to 8 tons, making it one of the heaviest fighters of the war.
+The Republic P-47 Thunderbolt (nicknamed the "Jug") is a World War II-era fighter aircraft produced by the American company Republic Aviation from 1941 through 1945.
+One of the main United States Army Air Forces (USAAF) fighters, it found success in the European and Pacific theaters as an escort fighter well-suited to high-altitude air-to-air combat.
+It also served as the foremost American fighter-bomber in the ground-attack role.

-The Thunderbolt was effective as a short-to medium-range escort fighter in high-altitude air-to-air combat and ground attack in both the European and Pacific theaters.
-The P-47 was designed around the powerful Pratt & Whitney R-2800 Double Wasp 18-cylinder radial engine, which also powered two U.S. Navy/U.S. Marine Corps fighters, the Grumman F6F Hellcat and the Vought F4U Corsair.
-An advanced turbosupercharger system ensured the aircraft's eventual dominance at high altitudes, while also influencing its size and design.
+The P-47 was noted for its firepower: its primary armament was eight .50-caliber machine guns, and it could carry 5-inch rockets or a bomb load of 2500 lb.
+When fully loaded, the aircraft weighed up to 8 tons, making it one of the heaviest fighters of the war.
+It was also noted for its ability to remain airworthy with battle damage.

-The P-47 was one of the main United States Army Air Forces (USAAF) fighters of World War II, and also served with other Allied air forces, including those of France, the United Kingdom, and the Soviet Union.
-Mexican and Brazilian squadrons fighting alongside the USAAF also flew the P-47.
+The P-47 was designed around the powerful Pratt & Whitney R-2800 Double Wasp 18-cylinder radial engine, which also powered the U.S. Navy/U.S. Marine Corps Grumman F6F Hellcat and Vought F4U Corsair.
+An advanced turbosupercharger ensured the aircraft's eventual dominance at high altitudes, while also influencing its size and design.
+The armored cockpit was relatively roomy and comfortable and the sliding bubble canopy introduced on the D variant offered good visibility.

-The armored cockpit was relatively roomy and comfortable and the bubble canopy introduced on the P-47D offered good visibility.
-Nicknamed the "Jug" owing to its appearance if stood on its nose, the P-47 was noted for its firepower as well as its ability to resist battle damage and remain airworthy.
-A present-day U.S. ground-attack aircraft, the Fairchild Republic A-10 Thunderbolt II, takes its name from the P-47.
+The P-47 also served with the air forces of France, the United Kingdom, and the Soviet Union, and with Allied Mexican and Brazilian squadrons.
+It is the namesake of a later U.S. ground-attack aircraft, the Fairchild Republic A-10 Thunderbolt II.